loremipsumdonec/optimizely-testframework/README.md

 > It is not optimal to start and stop Optimizely CMS between each test case, read more about this in the chapter [Fixing the problems](https://www.tiff.se/optimizely/create-a-test-framework/part-4)

+Below is an exempel of an test case using the collection fixture feature in xUnit.

 ```csharp
 [CollectionDefinition("Default")]
 public class DefaultEngineCollectionFixture